-Figure 9-bc8 Content Destination Address subfield format for MPEG Transport stream
+Figure 9-bc8 Content Destination Address subfield format for MPEG transport stream

-If the Content Destination Address Type is MAC Address, the format of the Content Destination Address subfield format is shown in the Figure 9-bc9 (Content Destination Address subfield format for MAC Address).
+If the Content Destination Address Type is MAC Address, the format of the Content Destination Address subfield is shown in the Figure 9-bc9 (Content Destination Address subfield format for MAC Address).
+The MAC Address field is the destination MAC Address of the content.